econya/yosis/doc/knowledgebase.md

 Nice and mostly responsive (be careful with `levels` and `media` elements).
 Custom color-types and shades could be implemented: https://github.com/jgthms/bulma/issues/2244 (undocumented)
+### GDPR

+#### Policy agreements

+Two separate policies have to be agreed to (technically, one has only to be taken notice of, there cannot be disagreement by click).

+As the policies might change, it is important to store the date of the consents.

+In order to force users to agree to the policies, the devises User model is adjusted to force acceptance via a checkbox.
+The agreement itself is not stored, but timestamped instead (column: ).

+After a valid login we have to redirect users to re-agree to the terms/policies if they are outdated.
+To do so there are at least two general approaches.

+#### Rights on data

+##### Deletion/anonymisation
+Anonymisation will be fine.
+Make sure to cover the emails as well.

+##### Export in machine-readable format
+JSON will do.

 ## ActiveRecord